 Buying Our Poultry

-Buying poultry from a small, biosecurity-focused farm is a bit different than ordering from a large hatchery.
-We’ve put this page together to walk through how availability, pricing, deposits, pickup, shipping options, and policies work, so there are no surprises.
-When birds or hatching eggs are available, listings will include everything you need to know to claim them.
+Buying poultry from a small, biosecurity-focused operation is a bit different than ordering from a large hatchery.
+We put this page together to explain how availability, pricing, deposits, pickup, shipping options, and policies work so there are no surprises.
+When birds or hatching eggs are available, listings include everything you need to claim them.

 Before you buy